AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 We already saw qualified expressions in the :ref:`Introduction to Ada <Intro_Ada_Qualified_Expressions>` course.
-As mentioned there, a qualified expression specifies the exact type that the target expression will be resolved to, and it can be either any expression in parentheses, or an aggregate:
+As mentioned there, a qualified expression specifies the exact type or subtype that the target expression will be resolved to, and it can be either any expression in parentheses, or an aggregate:

 .. code:: ada run_button project=Courses.Advanced_Ada.Types.Qualified_Expressions